Icon workshop 2025

 It is important that registrants be present for the entire week.
 There are no shortcuts to this process.
 This popular workshop always has a waiting list, and if you discover that you cannot attend the entire workshop, we ask you to allow your space to be taken by someone who can be there for the whole week.

-Registration opens in March each year and will be linked from this page.
+Registration opens in March each year and is linked from this page.

 If you do end up on the waiting list, do not lose hope.
 We often have students whose plans change, opening up additional spots.